LucasGPrudente/javascript-mini-projects/README.md

 # javascript-mini-projects

-Simplest projects to practice JavaScript
+Simplest projects to practice JavaScript, HTML and CSS